 The Interrupt Controller provides the facility to prevent write accesses to critical configuration registers when you assert CFGSDISABLE.
-This signal controls the read and write behavior for the secure control registers in the distributor and Cortex-A9 processor interfaces, and the Lockable Shared Peripheral Interrupts (LSPIs) in the Interrupt Controller.
+This signal controls write behavior for the secure control registers in the distributor and Cortex-A9 processor interfaces, and the Lockable Shared Peripheral Interrupts (LSPIs) in the Interrupt Controller.